AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md

 # Creating Probability-Based Recommendation Model

 Hello guys!
-Today, I will be showing you on how to create a retention-based model that could predict when the player will leave.
+Today, I will be showing you on how to create a probability-based model that could predict the likelihood that the player will buy the item.

 Currently, you need these to produce the model:

-* Any regression model
+* Logictic regression model

 * A player data that is stored in matrix

+* An item data that is stored in matrix

 ## Designing Our Feature Vector